- Business strategy and innovation

 - Medical devices

-Richard Manning has an extensive background providing analysis and thought leadership on issues facing the pharmaceutical, biotechnology, and healthcare industries.
-Dr. Manning has testified in US District Court, served as consulting expert, and prepared reports and papers on various matters in healthcare and biopharmaceuticals.
+Richard Manning is an expert in providing data-driven insights to help various clients solve complex economic problems.
+He has significant experience conducting economic analyses in matters involving breach of contract, antitrust, patent infringement, pricing, and public policy.
+Dr. Manning has testified in US District Court, served as consulting expert, and prepared reports and papers on various matters in the biopharmaceutical and healthcare industries.
 His career includes 14 years as an executive at multinational pharmaceutical companies, where he led economic analysis and strategy development to shape practices related to emerging business concerns.

 Dr. Manning was an economics professor at Brigham Young University and a visiting professor in the Graduate School of Business at the University of Chicago.
 As an academic, his teaching and research focused on price theory, the economic analysis of law, industrial organization, and the economics of government regulation.